RobertoPrevato/I.js/README.md

 ## Features
 * Supports scoped translations
-* Allow the implementation of simple localization
+* Allows the implementation of simple localization
 * Supports NodeJs and amd

 ## More complex solutions